aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/CONTRIBUTING.md

 1. The only people who can approve merge requests are maintainers.
 Consult the project information guide to view a directory of maintainers.
 Please add yourself as assignee and then a maintainer as the reviewer.
 The maintainer will approve and or send back to you for changes.

-## Deploying Your Code in Sandboxed Test

-Ready to deploy your code?
-Great.
-You should be developing in an Isengard account just for this issue.
-In most cases if you're working on a CarbonLakeQS module it will have it's own Isengard account.
-Do all your test and dev in there, and link the CDK app to that account.
-We strongly recommend you don't use this account for anything else.
-It will make your life way easier.

-## Deploying Your Code to Consolidated Test

-Ready to deploy this code further down the pipe?
-Great news.
-We use code mirroring between gitlab and the `CarbonLakeQS-qsv1-test` isengard account to simplify the process of pushing `qsv1-test` branch.
-So once a merge request to test is accepted it will automatically deploy.
-Go take a look in the test isengard and see how things went.
-Run into an issue?
-Roll back immediately and then search for the root cause.

 ## Approval Workflow

 We're going to keep our approval workflow simple in the name of speed and reducing bottlenecks.
 Don't worry, we can always roll back changes.
 Thanks, git!
 Always have one approver for merge to `main`.
 Ask them if they have the time to approve your code before you actually assign them.

-## Getting Feedback and Support

-## Deploying Your Code to "Production"

-There is no "production" as of now, but once there is it will follow the same automated pipeline process as the deploying to consolidated test above.

 ## Additional Resources

-### Some additional useful context

-It may also be helpful to know what the CI/CD pipeline for this project looks like.
-Keep in mind that we are approaching development from an asynchronous gated open source perspective.
-That means we've designed the project to move fast with minimal need for synchronous communication.
-So let's consider the lifecycle of an issue, feature, fix, whatever:

-1. Issue is created with a clear user story, input, desired output, description, and references section
-2. Contributor selects an issue and creates a branch
-3. Contributor works on the branch with atomic commits and clear concise messages
-4. Contributor submits a merge request and a request to close the issue
-5. 2 reviewers review and approver approves
-6. Code is deployed to test environment isengard account
-7. Automated tests are run
-8. Manual tests are run
-9. Depending on outcome the test environment either:
-    - Triggers an approval process for the dev environment
-    - Triggers a merge comment and a request for revisions
-10. Once deployed to dev the whole process starts again, with a longer list of approvals

-So now imagine that all of that is run by volunteers.
-The good news is that we can always roll back, but the bottom line is **keep things atomic** the smaller the update the easier it is to push it through the pipeline with proper devsecops hygeine.
-So be nice and keep things atomic.
-Thanks!

 #### Handy Resource: Some Git Commands for Maintaining Atomic Commits